shama009/burger-app-handlebars/README.md

 3. The app allows user to order the same burger again using "order again" button

 4. The app will store every burger in a database, whether devoured or not.
+5. Here is the link to deployed app [Burgers-app](https://burgers-app-handlebars.herokuapp.com/)

 ### Frameworks/database/Technologies used:
 1. Nodejs